shiming-chen/HSVA/README.md

 # HSVA-NeurIPS-21
-This is the implementation of “**HSVA: Hierarchical Semantic-Visual Adaptation for Zero-Shot Learning**” in Pytorch.<br/>
+This is the implementation of “**HSVA: Hierarchical Semantic-Visual Adaptation for Zero-Shot Learning**” in Pytorch.
+The paper will appear in NeurIPS 2021.<br/>

 <center class="half"><img src="./figs/motivation-new.png" width="700" height="350" alt=""/></center>